joycatch/xiaomi-mi-body-composition-scale-2/README.md

 ```

 ### 4. Configure and run the script

-- Update the first few lines of the script with your MAC address for example using
+- Update the first few lines of the script with your MAC address and any HTTP Authroization
 ```
 sudo nano scan_xiaomi_scale.py
 ```